TheRealCatherine/StageMechanic/StageMechanic/Assets/3rd Party/FreeVoxelGirl/ReadMe.txt

 These models are rigged and animated.

-4 Mecanim humanoid animations - Idle, Walk, Run, Jump All animations are animated 60fps.
+7 Mecanim humanoid animations - Idle, Walk, Run, Jump, Damage, Death, Lose All animations are animated 60fps.

 Please feel free to contact us if you have any problems, questions or suggestions.